dpgaspar/Flask-AppBuilder/README.rst

 Package Version
 ---------------

-Finally 0.2.0 is out, please read the docs!
+Finally 0.2.0 is out!!  please read the docs.

 Improvements
 ------------

   - Pagination on lists.
   - Inline (panels) will reload/return to the same panel (via cookie).
   - Templates with url_for.
   - BaseApp injects all necessary filter in jinja2, no need to import.
   - New Chart type, group by month and year.
   - No need to define route_base on View Classes, will assume class name in lower case.
   - No need to define labels for model's columns, they will be prettified.
   - No need to define titles for list,add,edit and show views, they will be generated from the model's name.
   - No need to define menu url when registering a BaseView will be infered from BaseView.defaultview.

 Bug Fixes
 ---------

   - OpenID pictures not showing.
   - Security reset password corrections.
   - Date null Widget correction.
   - list filter with text
   - Removed unnecessary keys from config.py on skeleton and examples.
   - Simple group by correction, when query does not use joined models.
   - Authentication with OpenID does not need reset password option.

 Includes:
 ---------